hswind4/IAMReX/README.md

 - [Cluster of monodisperse particles](./Tutorials/Monodisperse/)

-For more details, you can check doc : [sample-cases](https://ruohai0925.github.io/IAMReX/Introduction_Chapter.html#sample-cases)
+For more details, please check the document: [sample-cases](https://ruohai0925.github.io/IAMReX/Introduction_Chapter.html#sample-cases)

-## Install
+## Installation

-For detailed steps on downloading, building, and running, see [Getting Started](https://ruohai0925.github.io/IAMReX/Getting_Started.html).
+For detailed steps on downloading IAMReX, building and running the cases, see [Getting Started](https://ruohai0925.github.io/IAMReX/Getting_Started.html).

 ## State of the field